 SBF will help to connect employers who are looking to release their WPHs to those who are experiencing a shortage of manpower.
 Companies (i.e. both current and hiring employer) and the workers must mutually agree on a suitable transfer arrangement for the workers.

-For inter-sectoral transfers (earlier than 40 days before work permit expiry), firms can approach SBF at for more information.
+For inter-sectoral transfers (more than 40 days or less than 21 days before Work Permit expiry), companies can approach SBF at for more information.

-For transfers of WPHs from 40 days before work permit expiry (including inter-sectoral transfers), firms can submit their request via an online form or visit MOM’s website for more information.
+For transfers of WPHs with Work Permit expiring between 40 and 21 days (inclusive), including inter-sectoral transfers, companies can submit their request via an online form or visit MOM’s website for more information.

 A. For Companies Looking to Release WPHs

 Contact SBF ManpowerConnect and furnish workers' basic information including their years of experience, specific skills as well as the expected date of their release.